 5. Make timely and balanced disclosure

 In accordance with ASX Listing Rules, the company will immediately disclose publicly any information that a reasonable person will expect to have a material effect on the value of its shares.
+The Board receives copies of all material market announcements promptly after they have been made.

 6. Respect rights of shareholders